These numbers will prove why a common man needs to invest in equity

 We considered Rs 12,500 investment every month (i.e. Rs 1.5 lakh every year) each in PPF and ELSS (making the total invested amount of Rs 30 lakh in each), starting in 2001 and ending in 2021.
 For the sake of parity, we took the average returns of the ELSS category and actual PPF returns during this period.

-The return on PPF came out to be Rs.
-77.8 lakh, whilst an investment in an ELSS fund would've added up to a whopping Rs.
-2.3 crore, almost 3 times higher!
-Whereas, simply investing in the index would have given a decent return of Rs.
-1.5 crore, which is almost double the PPF returns.
-The post-tax returns on ELSS and index fund would be slightly lesser but they would still handsomely beat PPF returns.
+The corpus amount in PPF came out to be around Rs 74 lakh, while investment in ELSS fund would've added up to a whopping Rs.
+2 crore, 2.75 times higher!
+The post-tax returns on ELSS would be slightly lesser but they would still handsomely beat PPF returns.